-002.02 Unless otherwise approved by the Director, TRS in the ambient air will be measured using a TRS thermal converter in conjunction with an sulfur dioxide (SO2) monitor.
-Only an SO2 monitor that has been designated as an EPA reference method or equivalent method in accordance with 40 CFR Part 53 as of July 1, 2023 may be used.
-When used in combination with a thermal converter, the SO2 monitor will meet or exceed the performance limit specifications for automated methods prescribed in 40 CFR Part 53 Subpart B as of July 1, 2023.
+$\underline{002.02}$ Unless otherwise approved by the Director, TRS in the ambient air will be measured using a TRS thermal converter in conjunction with an SO2 monitor.
+Only an SO2 monitor that has been designated as an EPA reference method or equivalent method in accordance with 40 CFR Part 53 may be used.
+When used in combination with a thermal converter, the SO2 monitor will meet or exceed the performance limit specifications for automated methods prescribed in 40 CFR Part 53 Subpart B.